A. L. Zissu: Nazi persecution

-With a self-coup in February 1938, King Carol II established the National Renaissance Front.
-It dissolved all opposition groups, ending Zissu's tenure as honorary president of the Jewish Party.
-He maintained good relations with regime politicians and, also in 1938, was appointed manager of the National Sugar Trust.
+Zissu also maintained good relations with regime politicians and, also in 1938, was appointed manager of the National Sugar Trust.
 In 1939, he was manager of an oil company, Compania Română de Petrol, owning 50% of its stock; he was demoted to its financial adviser in 1940.
 The period also brought questions about his wealth.
 In July 1938, the Romanian Consul General in Berlin, Constantin Karadja, argued that Romania had an interest in protecting Zissu's German properties, which could then be sold and used as taxable income in Romania.
 After the start of World War II, the elder Zissus briefly relocated to neutral Switzerland.
-Theodore Zissu had been sent to live in England in 1933, taking a law degree from Trinity College, Cambridge.
-He remained in Britain, and actively involved himself with the Jewish movement in Palestine.
+Theodore remained in Britain, and actively involved himself with the Jewish movement in Palestine.
 He testified before the Woodhead Commission and campaigned for the inclusion of Negev in the Jewish colonization zone.
 Theodore then became a Lieutenant in the Royal Armoured Corps, and was killed in action during the Second Battle of El Alamein.

 From late 1940, Romania was ruled upon by Ion Antonescu, who proceeded to uphold antisemitic laws, originally as a partner of the Iron Guard.
 Unusually, Zissu managed to preserve his estate, including an eponymous restaurant, which was Bucharest's "most selective"; it was located on Batiștei Street, just north of University Square.
 He was also allowed to continue working for the Sugar Trust, as a sales manager.
 Surviving the pogrom of January 1941, he remained a prominent but controversial figure in his persecuted community, sponsoring his increasingly hostile friend Sebastian.
 Sebastian described Zissu as "honest but uninteresting", and his wife as a "perfect example of a Jewish parvenue."
 He also found Zissu's Zionism unpalatable: "[he is] a theorist of full-blown Jewish nationalism who goes out every evening to a cinema or restaurant, two months after a pogrom."
+The Jewish poet-activist Meir Rudich suggests that such verdicts are "off-putting [...] but unfortunately true".
 As argued by Glass, Sebastian's characterization is partial, and fails to cover the basics of Zissu's wartime activity; likewise, critic Marcel Marcian notes that Sebastian "despised A. L. Zissu, though there were things he should have leaned from him".